 If you are a Late Entrant or your Spouse is a Late Entrant your Spouse will be insured for Type I Dental Expenses on your Spouse's Effective Date of Insurance.
-There are Benefit Waiting Periods for Type II Dental Expenses as shown below.
+There are Benefit Waiting Periods for Type II and Type III Dental Expenses as shown below.
 The Benefit Waiting Periods for Late Entrants begin on your Spouse's Effective Date.
 The Benefit Waiting Periods for:

-• Type II Dental Expenses is 12 months except Restorations - 6 months...
+- Type II Dental Expenses is 12 months except Restorations 6 months. - Type III Dental Expenses is 12 months.